 The Diploma in Music provides the opportunity to further your musical training or explore areas of academic and practical interest in music, while gaining a music qualification alongside your undergraduate studies in another field.

 For students interested in music performance, the diploma allows you to take 45 minute instrumental or vocal lessons with our world class performance staff, or to choose from any combination of practical, ensemble and elective subjects.
-For students interested in music history, non-western music, jazz & improvisation, interactive composition or other areas of academic interest in music, the program allows access to the wide range of MCM subjects in these areas.
+For students interested in music history, non-western music, jazz & improvisation, interactive composition or other areas of academic interest in music, the program allows access to the wide range of Conservatorium subjects in these areas.